 "Not all of us can do great things, but we can do small things with great love."
 Mother Teresa

 In its simplest respect, adoption is the legal process through which a new parent-child relationship is created.
 But as you already know, while it sounds easy enough, if you are contemplating or have accomplished any type of adoption journey, the regulatory, social and legal burdens can be monumentally demanding and expensive.
 In addition, parenting a child who may have been let down by the adults in his or her life or who has other special needs is in and of itself a challenge.

 Congratulations if you are just starting out on your adoption journey.
 We think you are awesome!
 Unfortunately, you are probably not quite ready for us.
-R+E does not directly work with birthmothers who may be interested in making an adoption plan for their infant and we do not facilitate international adoptions.
-We refer 100% of great people like you to our sister non-profit, 200 Million Flowers, which has a small domestic adoption ministry in addition to other orphan care programs.
-There are other great agencies in Mississippi who do international adoption or who can help you if you are interested in becoming a foster care parent.
+R+E does not directly work with birth mothers who may be interested in making an adoption plan for their infant and we do not facilitate international adoptions.
+There are many great agencies in Mississippi who help with domestic and international adoption or who can help you if you are interested in becoming a foster care parent.
 We usually get involved on the backside of the social work to finalize the process and legally solidify the new parent-child relationship when a parent does not go into the process with the child already identified.

 If your child has already been identified, we can probably help you.

 We practice in complicated termination of parental rights, straightforward family member adoptions, international re-adoptions (the process to get a Mississippi birth certificate) and private adoptions.
 Sometimes we can even help you when people look at you a little funny when you tell them your story.